 The eggplant parm was flavorful, savory and succulent.
 It was cooked to perfection with a light crisp and even though we were full, we couldn’t get enough.

 Grandma’s meatballs were just as good as the eggplant parmesan.
-The meaty balls from heaven consisted of a combination of beef, pork and veal, topped with thick tomatoey marinara and parmesan cheese.
+The meat balls from heaven consisted of a combination of beef, pork and veal, topped with thick tomatoey marinara and parmesan cheese.

 Is The Secret Food Tour Las Vegas Worth It?